"Commonwealth Ridge" (attempt)

 Entering a copse of larches

-We work our way around to the shoulder (mouse over to look back).
+We worked our way around to the shoulder (mouse over to look back)

 On the shoulder